eclipse-archived/codewind-docs/docs/_documentations/importedprojects.md

 - Ensure the project provides a `start` npm script in `package.json` so it can be started by `npm start`.
     - For example: `start: "node server/server.js"`
-- In local installations of Microclimate, you can restart the project in Debug mode.
+- In local installations of Codewind, you can restart the project in Debug mode.
 To use this feature, the project must also provide a `debug` npm script, which accepts connections from all hosts on port 9229.
 For help configuring this script, see [the Node.js debugging guide](https://nodejs.org/en/docs/guides/debugging-getting-started/#command-line-options).
     - For example: `debug: "node --inspect=0.0.0.0:9229 server/server.js"`
 - If auto-build is enabled, `nodemon` is used to restart your project automatically. `nodemon` calls either the `start` or `debug` script on a code change, depending on whether or not the project is debugging.
 Consequently, neither of these scripts should invoke `nodemon`.
-    - If a problem occurs with either script, the error appears in the Application Logs view in Microclimate.
+    - If a problem occurs with either script, the error appears in the Application Logs view in Codewind.

 If you have a `Dockerfile`, it must meet the following requirements:
 - A `Dockerfile` is generated if it does not exist.
 Ensure the `Dockerfile` exposes your application port.